DavidGoddard98/SoftwareAnnotations/README.md

 ### While loops

-Again, loops are an integral component of state-based systems as behaviour is often constantly monitored:
+Again, loops are an integral component of state-based systems as behaviour is often constantly monitored.
+See below the same system as shown under the 'action' header but this time with a while loop around states 1 and 2:

 <br>
 <div align = "center">